 You could send an email such as:

 If you have clients who still need you on a day-to-day basis, consider outsourcing some of your workload.
-Hire a virtual assistant or another Pepperlane member whose quality of work and work ethic matches yours.
+For example, consider hiring another Pepperlane member whose quality of work and work ethic matches yours.
 Be sure that both your new hires and your clients are comfortable with each other before you head out on your vacation, and that the coverage plan is clear for all parties.

 Move past the fear of losing clients